 Either you look at short-term data or long-term fundamentals, Bitcoin (BTC) is going to appreciate massively in the coming years.
+And yes, as you may have guessed it by now, Bitcoin is awakening.
 Data from the derivative market looks bullish for BTC in the near period.
-For a long-term oriented investor, the fundamentals have never looked so promising.
+For a long-term-oriented investor, the fundamentals have never looked so promising.

 In hindsight, you will regret not buying Bitcoin now.